Practice Profile

 - Successfully represented a Rule 6 Party at a three-day enforcement inquiry.

-- Appearing as junior counsel at a two-week planning inquiry concerning a tower in Stratford.
+- Successfully appearing as junior counsel to Isabella Tafur at a two-week planning inquiry concerning a tower in Stratford.

 Gabriel has also advised on a range of planning-related matters, including: